trip1ech/trip1ech.github.io/cv.md

 **Center for GIS, RCHSS, Academia Sinica**
 Research Intern (07.2022 - 06.2023)

-- Utilized spatiotemporal statistics and telecom mobility metrics, including centrality, structural equivalence, and footprint similarity, to assess policy intervention effectiveness and predict hotspots during the COVID-19 outbreak in 2021.
+- Conducted research on mobility network from telecom data and spatio-temporal epidemic statistics to evaluate the effectiveness of policy interventions and predict hotspots in 2021 COVID-19 outbreak [1][2][3]

-- Simulated spatiotemporal epidemic progression by the SEPIAQR infectious disease model and mobility data, with proposed resource allocation scenarios achieving 20% fewer confirmed cases with optimized testing resource usage.
+- Completed a funded research fellowship project: Proposed an optimal spatial distribution of testing station during COVID-19 outbreak by SEPIAQR epidemic simulations and mobility network, reducing projected confirmed cases by 20% [5]

 **H2U Corporation**
 Digital Product Manager (09.2022 - .
 12.2023)

+- Utilized 1M+ anonymized users’ hiking GPS trajectories to detect high-risk trail segments by analyzing lost patterns, enabling the development of **data-driven hiking risk map** in Taiwan

-- Transformed digital products into **subscription-based** services by launching a gamified hiking route-tracking service with 100K+ monthly active users, combining offline maps with local cultural and ecological features.
+- Transformed HikingNotes, a hiking app with 100K+ monthly users, into subscription-based service by conceptualizing new features including user footprint analysis and a walking-time-based hiking network map

-- Collaborated with the Ministry of Digital Affairs to promote a public sports data platform, and won over NT$500K in Move to Earn sports data hackathon.
+- Launched a 6 month gamified hiking initiative on a newly designed digital platform with 100K+ participants, represented H2U in a Sport Data Hackathon, and **won a TWD$500K prize**

 Data Analyst Intern (07.2022 - 09.2022)

-- Developed a spatiotemporal data analysis tool, **Hiking Tracks Explorer**, featuring a hiking heatmap and trail popularity prediction using user GPS data and web-crawled GPS data.
+- Developed a spatiotemporal data analysis tool, **Hiking Tracks Explorer**, featuring a hiking heatmap and trail popularity prediction using user GPS data and web-crawled GPS data

-- Built online dashboards using Google Analytics and Looker Studio, providing insights to optimize advertising strategy.
+- Built online dashboards using Google Analytics and Looker Studio, providing insights to optimize advertising strategy

+**Lab for Cartography & Multi-media, NTU**

+- Compiled and analyzed research findings from a 2018 survey on place name recognition, evaluating the effectiveness of public infrastructure naming as a preservation strategy and assessing public awareness of place name meanings [3]

+- Assisted in the revamping of the Place Names Information Service website in Taiwan

 ### Publications
 ---